moatboy/moatboy.github.io/docs/UPS.md

 UPS has a narrow moat based on its scale and brand, but competition and macroeconomic conditions pose challenges.
 Our DCF valuation suggests that the current market price is overly optimistic, and we estimate the intrinsic value to be considerably lower at $130 billion.

-> {: .important}
+{: .important }
-> Given the inherent difficulties in forecasting, potential investors should treat the DCF estimate as a starting point and conduct additional due diligence.
+>> Given the inherent difficulties in forecasting, potential investors should treat the DCF estimate as a starting point and conduct additional due diligence.